tongwu-msft/azure-rest-api-specs/api-index/index.md

 Now we'll finish with the last 2 of the 5 components.

 To process the response, you will need to parse the response header and optionally the response body (depending on the request).
 In the HTTPS GET example provided above, we used the /subscriptions endpoint to retrieve the list of subscriptions for a user.
-Assuming the response was successful, we should receive response header fields similar to the following, containing the list of Azure subscriptions and their individual properties :
+Assuming the response was successful, we should receive response header fields similar to the following:

 ```
 HTTP/1.1 200 OK